Putting the Thermajane Base Layers to the Test in St. Augustine

 I tossed on a sweatshirt to walk in, but once we were inside, I was fine without it.
 Normally, I’d be freezing by the first plot twist.
 This time, I was just… comfortable.
 Which felt like a small miracle.

-I honestly can’t say enough about how much this base layer set helped.
 I stayed warm in situations where I’d normally be miserable — outside with the dogs, wandering around plants, hanging out with the cats, and sitting through a full-length movie in an overachieving air conditioner.

-If you’re a fellow cold-weather wimp dealing with Florida cold snaps, bus life drafts, or overachieving movie theater AC, you can check out the set I wore here.
+If you’re a fellow cold-weather wimp dealing with Florida cold snaps, bus life drafts, or overachieving movie theater AC, you can check out the set I wore here:

 See the Thermajane base layer set on Amazon